Tuesday, November 29, 2011

 Friday, November 18, 2011

 Earlier this week I had the pleasure of attending a class about making cupcakes, and using fondant to decorate the cakes with "angry bird" figures.
-Before I tell you more about it, I would like to thank Shyamala for the invitation to the Angry bird cupcake class at Cake Connection and Nancy for teaching us how to use fondant to make amusing characters.
+Before I tell you more about it, I would like to thank Shyamala for the invitation to the Angry bird cupcake class.

 Step by step instruction by Nancy of Cake Connection

 After spending a few hours working with the fondant to make the angry bird figurines, I now understand why these cupcakes sell at a high price.
-I will never complain again that it is expensive.
-I now know it involves a lot of work and skill.
-You need to be very patient in order to get the characters just right.
-However, it is all worth it because your products will definitely impress your family and friends.
-There is no doubt they will be WOWed!
 So now, take a look at my Angry bird cupcakes and tell me if I have WOWED you.

 2D angry bird